 2. The Trustees who are also the Directors of the Charitable Trust

-3. Local Governing Boards.
+3. Local Governing Bodies.

 Each has a distinct role which complements the other tiers and which is designed to make the Trust as efficient and effective as possible in delivering education to the pupils of the schools.